Ola, Uber strike highlights tough business model of cab-hailing firms

 Indeed, for all internet marketplaces, this is a problem.
 Third-party sellers at Flipkart and Amazon have also complained about increasing commission rates and higher shipping and other charges.

-For Ola and Uber, the drop in driver incentives, which accounted for a large chunk of the incomes earned by cab drivers, has led to lower cab supply.
+For Ola and Uber, the drop in incentives, which accounted for a large chunk of the incomes earned by cab drivers, has led to lower cab supply.
 The last time cab drivers struck work in the March quarter of 2017, cab supply slumped by 25%, according to RedSeer.

+Tens of thousands of drivers have left these platforms altogether last year and more may leave in the coming months, according to drivers and industry observers.

 Surendra Kumar Tiwari, who has been driving for Uber for three years, said he will end his association with the company.
 “They used to charge 5% two-and-a-half years back, then it was 10% and now we are paying 25% commission for the last year-and-a-half.
 I am not able to service my personal loan for the vehicle and plan to go back to a private taxi contractor,” Tiwari said.
+Drivers said they will strike work again.

 Sarvoday Driver Welfare Association, a Delhi-based union of drivers associated with Ola and Uber, has called for a strike on 22 March.
 The union expects a turnout of about 20,000 drivers and is demanding that the cab-hailing firms significantly increase fares from Rs6 per km and reduce their commission rates of 25% per ride, among other things.